yimwingchow/bio_data_analysis/lectures/2015-01-30_Genomics_Mapping.md

 - SNP are usually good indicators of collapse or miss-assembled regions.

+_Presentation:_

+Evaluating assemblers with simulated data may bring to misleading results, as the differences with real data are visible.

+Coverage here is not the same than when sequencing!!
+It means the percentage of genome sequenced!

+**Q:** If we evaluate _all_ assemblers with simulated data, shouldn't that be fair enough for the evaluation?
+Basically they have not fidelity to the biology.

 ### Genome assembly reborn: Recent computational challenges

 They are going to assemble a small sequence on the blackboard!